14.1 Preparation, Review, and Submission of Sponsored Project Proposals

 The primary purpose of a justification is to provide support for the funds requested to ensure adequate funding.
 Experience has shown that including budget justifications in the proposal increases the likelihood that the sponsor will award the cost.

-As a result of negotiating the FY99 F&A (indirect cost) rates, Stanford has committed to the Office of Naval Research that written budget justifications will be included in sponsored project proposal budgets for costs normally treated as F&A costs that are proposed as direct costs, except when not required by the sponsor (e.g., NIH Modular Grants).
-This requirement includes proposed direct costs for equipment, operations and maintenance, and administrative salaries and other administrative expenses (see RPH: Charging for Administrative and Technical Expenses).
-Particular care must be given to the A-21 and Cost Accounting Standard (CAS) 502 requirement that costs incurred for the same purpose in like circumstances shall be treated consistently as either a direct cost or an F&A cost.
+Budget justifications will be included in sponsored project proposal budgets for costs normally treated as F&A costs that are proposed as direct costs, except when not required by the sponsor (e.g., NIH Modular Grants).
+This requirement includes proposed direct costs for equipment, operations and maintenance, and administrative salaries (see RPH: Charging for Administrative and Technical Expenses).
+Particular care must be given to the federal requirement that costs incurred for the same purpose in like circumstances shall be treated consistently as either a direct cost or an F&A cost.
 The following are key elements that are to be included in budget justifications:

 - a description of the expense or service